 Moving to Mexico from the USA

 Transitioning to Mexico involves logistics, documentation, and customs requirements that are worth understanding before you ship.
-SDC International Shipping coordinates door-to-door international relocations to Mexico from all 50 US states, handling the freight and export process so you can focus on the move itself.
+As a licensed door-to-door moving company serving all 50 U.S. states, SDC International Shipping coordinates full household relocations to Mexico, handling the freight, export documentation, and customs preparation so you can focus on the move itself.

 Moving to Mexico from the USA is a significant undertaking.
-You need documentation that allows you to live legally in Mexico, and you need the physical relocation itself handled correctly.
-Fortunately, you have dependable international household movers to assist you every step of the way.
-We are experienced in moving personal belongings, ensuring that everything from everyday items to large furniture arrives safely.
-Our team understands the intricacies of international shipping, including proper labeling, inventory management, and compliance with international standards to avoid delays at customs.
+You need documentation that allows you to live legally in Mexico, and you need the physical relocation handled correctly.
+SDC is experienced in moving personal belongings across the full range — everyday household items, large furniture, antiques, electronics, and vehicles.
+Our team understands the intricacies of international shipping, including proper labeling, inventory management, and compliance with Mexican customs requirements to avoid delays at the port of entry.

 Customs and the Menaje de Casa